zooniverse/front-end-monorepo/packages/app-project/README.md

 ### Docker

-- `docker-compose up -d` to run a dev server, in the background, on http://localhost:3000 and the storybook on http://localhost:9001.
+- `docker-compose up -d` to run a dev server, in the background, on http://localhost:3000 and the storybook on http://localhost:9001 using `yarn dev` and `yarn storybook` resepectively.
 The `--build` flag can be used to build the container.
 This builds and runs a local image which matches the Jenkins build except for running behind a proxy.
 - `docker-compose down` to stop the dev containers.
 - `docker-compose run --rm project test` to run the tests.
-- `docker-compose --rm project start` to run a production build on http://localhost:3000.

-#### Node
+### Node
 ```sh
 yarn dev
 yarn storybook
 ```

 ## Running in production

 Next.js [treats the build and serve tasks as separate steps](https://github.com/zeit/next.js/#production-deployment) when running in production.

 The production server is started on port 3000 by default.

+### Docker

+- `docker-compose --rm project start` to run a webpack production build on http://localhost:3000.
+The `--build` flag can be used to build the container.
+This builds and runs a local image which matches the Jenkins build except for running behind a proxy.

 ### Node
 ```sh
 yarn build
 yarn start
 ```

-### Docker

-A production build of all of the apps and libraries can be run from parent monorepo folder.

 ### Tests